telerik/winforms-docs/scheduler/data-binding/binding-to-custom-fields.md

 3\.
 Implement a simple appointment factory and inherit from the default appointment dialog and add some input controls and logic for your custom field.
 The easiest way to do the latter is to create a form in Visual Studio that inherits from the standard *Edit Appointment *dialog, then open it in the designer, and add your custom UI.
 The extended form from the example is shown on the screenshot below (notice the Email field on it):

+>caption Figure 1: Appointment with a Custom Field
 ![scheduler-data-binding-binding-to-custom-fields 001](images/scheduler-data-binding-binding-to-custom-fields001.png)

 {{source=..\SamplesCS\Scheduler\AppointmentsAndDialogues\AddingCustomFieldHelper.cs region=customAppFactory}}